-- AG ALUMNI: The Agriculture Alumni Chapter will award one \$300 scholarship annually to a declared agriculture major having completed 24 hours by the end of the current semester and having or who has a GPA of 2.75 or better.
-(Apply - AG Dept) - AG CLUB SCHOLARSHIPS: The Ag Club offers a scholarship each semester to a student in the agriculture department who shows financial need and academic excellence.
+- AG CLUB SCHOLARSHIPS: The Ag Club offers a scholarship each semester to a student in the agriculture department who shows financial need and academic excellence.
 (Apply - AG Dept) - ALAN J. CABINESS MEMORIAL AGRICULTURE SCHOLARSHIP: The Alan J. Cabiness memorial was established to help an entering freshman student who had achieved at a 'C' grade average while in high school.
 The student must carry at least 6 hours of agriculture each semester and achieve a 2.4 GPA.
 The scholarship may cover total cost of tuition for two semesters.
-(Apply - AG Dept) - HERBERT E. OWENS SCHOLARSHIP: This scholarship was established for incoming freshmen who plan to major in agriculture and have achieved at least a 'C' average while in high school.
-The award will equal one-half in-state tuition.
-A 2.0 GPA must be achieved to retain the scholarship second semester.
-(Apply - AG Dept) - RESEARCH SEEDS SCHOLARSHIP: Two \$500 scholarships will be awarded by the agronomy teaching staff and the scholarship committee to two outstanding agronomy students.
+(Apply AG Dept) - HERBERT E. OWENS SCHOLARSHIP: This scholarship was established for incoming freshmen who are currently enrolled students who plan to major in agriculture and have achieved at least a 'C' average while in high school.
+(Apply AG Dept) - RESEARCH SEEDS SCHOLARSHIP: Two \$500 scholarships will be awarded by the teaching staff and the scholarship committee to two outstanding students interested in agronomy.
 Awards will be based on the criteria of financial need, academic achievement and social contributions.
-(Apply AG Dept) - REX C. DeSHON AGRICULTURE SCHOLARSHIP: This scholarship has been established to help a needy student majoring in agriculture.
-(Apply OFA) - FOR STUDENTS IN THE AGRICULTURE PROGRAM: Several other scholarships are available each year for students in the agriculture department who show financial need and academic excellence.
+(Apply - AG Dept) - REX C. DeSHON MEMORIAL SCHOLARSHIP: This scholarship has been established to help a needy student majoring in agriculture.
+(Apply - OFA) - FOR STUDENTS IN THE AGRICULTURE PROGRAM: Several other scholarships are available each year for students in the agriculture department who show financial need and academic excellence.
 (Apply AG Dept)